timcdlucas/timcdlucas.github.io/_pages/about.md

 Current Vacancies/Opportunities
 --------------------------------

 I am hiring a software developer with expertise in R shiny.
 We want to make a shiny app that makes disaggregation regression easier to use.
 [Job advert](https://jobs.le.ac.uk/vacancies/7677/software-developer.html).
-I will also be hiring a post-doc to work on disaggregation regression methods.
-The advert will be up in the coming weeks.
-Feel free to email me about either of these positions.
+I am also hiring a post-doc to work on disaggregation regression methods.
+[Job advert](https://jobs.le.ac.uk/vacancies/7685/research-associate.html).
+Please email for a chat if you're interested.

 If you are a student looking for opportunities such as masters or PhD projects please email to say hello.
 Or you can say hello on twitter [@timcdlucas](www.twitter.com/timcdlucas) or [@StatsForBios](www.twitter.com/statsforbios).